BeniIfland/Pharmacist_Agent_App/demo_inputs.md

 # Pharmacist Assistant Agent Demo Journeys
 ---
-The following user hourneys depict the implemnted multi-step flows with different variations such as: missing required information, language change, medical-advice, re-routing etc.
+The following user journeys depict the implemnted multi-step flows with different variations such as: missing required information, language change, medical-advice, re-routing, etc.
 ## Journey 1: Medication info (Happy and sucessfull path)
 **Input (English):**
 Tell me about Advil please

 **Expected:**
-- Answers with factual info in English for Ibuprofen (active ingredient, rx_required, summary)
+- Answers with factual info in English for Ibuprofen (active ingredient, rx_required, summary) and mentions tha Advil is an alias of Ibuprofen
 - No medical advice / dosage
 - Tracing panel should include: detect_intent → extract_med_name → get_medication_by_name

 ---

-## Journey 2: Medication info (Medication not mentioned and recovery)
+## Journey 2: Medication info (medication not mentioned and recovery)
 **Input (English):**
 Tell me about Xyzzq